cyphertjohn/bounded_arith/README.md

 `opam init`

-Then the ocaml packages (along with a help REPL interface utop) can be installed with
+Then the ocaml packages can be installed by running the following in the project directory with:

+`opam install . --deps-only`

+Also, utop is helpful.
+To install run

-`opam install zarith utop menhir`.
+`opam install utop`

 ## Building
 To build the library MyLib run: